 Hidradenitis suppurativa (HS) is a chronic inflammatory skin condition.
 It involves painful breakouts of pimple-like bumps, nodules, and boils.
 These outbreaks often occur in areas where skin rubs together, such as the armpits and groin.

 Experts do not know exactly what causes HS.
 An abnormal immune response may play a role.
-People with HS are more likely than others to have other inflammatory conditions, such as inflammatory bowel disease.
+People with HS are

 To manage HS, doctors may recommend lifestyle changes, surgical treatments, and medications.
 In some cases, they may prescribe a type of medication known as a biologic.